Galangal: What It Is, How to Use It, and Where to Buy

 Q: Can I substitute galangal with ginger?

-A: While ginger is a close relative, it doesn’t have the same flavor profile.
-Galangal is more citrusy and peppery, so the substitution won’t yield the same result.
-However, in a pinch, you can try using a small amount of ginger and add a splash of lemon juice to mimic the brightness.
+A: While ginger is a close relative, it doesn't have the same flavor profile.
+Galangal is more citrusy and peppery with unique pine notes.
+For substitution, use a small amount of ginger plus a splash of lemon juice and a pinch of white pepper to mimic some of galangal's brightness and bite.

 Q: Is galangal safe to eat raw?

-A: Yes, galangal can be eaten raw, though it has a very strong and sharp flavor.
-It’s often grated into salads or used as a garnish, but most people prefer to cook it to mellow the taste.
+A: Yes, galangal can be eaten raw, though it has a very strong and sharp flavor that many find too intense when uncooked.
+It's often grated finely into salads or used as a garnish in small amounts, but most culinary applications involve cooking it to mellow the taste and release its complex aromas.

 Q: Where can I find galangal?